Shraddha-jpg/DiagnoSys/workflow/README.md

 )
 ```
 - **Model Name**: `llama-3.3-70b-versatile`
-- **API Base**: Points to Grok's API endpoint for compatibility with OpenAI's API structure.
+- **API Base**: Points to Groq's API endpoint for compatibility with OpenAI's API structure.
-- **API Key**: Authenticates requests to the Grok API.
+- **API Key**: Authenticates requests to the Groq API.
 - **Temperature**: Set to `0` for deterministic, precise outputs (crucial for JSON parsing and structured fault analysis).

 ### Dependencies
 - **LangChain**: Provides `ChatOpenAI`, `SystemMessage`, and `HumanMessage` for prompt construction and LLM invocation.
-- **Grok API**: Facilitates access to the LLaMA model via xAI's infrastructure.
+- **Groq API**: Facilitates access to the LLaMA model via xAI's infrastructure.
 - **Python Libraries**: `json`, `os`, `re`, `importlib.util`, `typing`, `streamlit`.

 ## LLM Role in the DiagnoSys Bot